AdityaIndoori/OnlineTest/README.md

  4. Restart IDE
  5. Make changes to HTML or JS & force-build (`CTRL+F9`)
  6. Refresh browser to see changes

+ Note:
+ <br>Use the following url to add file to database from S3:
+ /questionfile?file=filename.txt

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ## Authors